w3c/wai-develop-training/_accessibility-training/topics.md

 {% include_cached excol.html type="start" id="intro20" %}

-## 5. Introducing WCAG 2.0
+## 5. Introducing WCAG 2

 {% include_cached excol.html type="middle" %}

-**Goal:** Provide basic familiarity with WCAG 2.0 and its benefits.
+**Goal:** Provide basic familiarity with WCAG 2 and its benefits.

-**Audience:** Anyone requiring an introduction to WCAG 2.0 and familiarization with the WCAG 2.0 documents.
+**Audience:** Anyone requiring an introduction to WCAG 2 and familiarization with the WCAG 2 documents.

 ### Description

-This topic presents the use of WCAG 2.0 when developing websites (especially techniques to use and techniques to avoid) that will improve accessibility for people with disabilities and older people.
+This topic presents the use of WCAG 2 when developing websites (especially techniques to use and techniques to avoid) that will improve accessibility for people with disabilities and older people.

 ### What this topic covers

--   The four basic principles (Perceivable, Operable, Understandable, Robust) under which WCAG 2.0 is organized
+-   The four basic principles (Perceivable, Operable, Understandable, Robust) under which WCAG 2 is organized
 -   Relationship of the organizing principles to the supporting Guidelines, Success Criteria and associated techniques
--   Structure of WCAG 2.0 success criteria and associated techniques (Sufficient, Advisory, Failure)
+-   Structure of WCAG 2 success criteria and associated techniques (Sufficient, Advisory, Failure)
--   Benefits of WCAG 2.0 in relation to internationalization, interoperability, adaptability to emerging technologies, etc.
+-   Benefits of WCAG 2 in relation to internationalization, interoperability, adaptability to emerging technologies, etc.
 -   Tools and documents provided to support practical implementation and testing
--   How to locate supporting resources through the "How to Meet WCAG 2.0" gateway
+-   How to locate supporting resources through the "How to Meet WCAG 2 (Quick Reference)" gateway

 ### Resources for developing a presentation